Half-mast: India

-In the event of a halfmast day coinciding with the Republic Day, Independence Day, National Week (6 to 13 April), any other particular day of national rejoicing as may be specified by the government of India, or, in the case of a state, on the anniversary of formation of that state, flags are not permitted to be flown at half-mast except over the building where the body of the deceased is lying until it has been removed and that flag shall be raised to the full-mast position after the body has been removed.
+In the event of a halfmast day coinciding with the Republic Day, Independence Day,National Week (6 to 13 April), any other particular day of national rejoicing as may be specified by the government of India, or, in the case of a state, on the anniversary of formation of that state, flags are not permitted to be flown at half-mast except over the building where the body of the deceased is lying until it has been removed and that flag shall be raised to the full-mast position after the body has been removed.

 Observances of state mourning on the death of foreign dignitaries are governed by special instructions issued from the Ministry of Home Affairs (Home Ministry) in individual cases.
 However, in the event of death of either the head of the state or head of the government of a foreign country, the Indian mission accredited to that country may fly the national flag on the above-mentioned days.
 India observed a five-day period of national mourning on the death of Nelson Mandela in 2013.
 India also declared 29 March 2015 as a day of national mourning as a mark of respect to the former prime minister of Singapore, Lee Kuan Yew.
 In February 2022, India observed two days of national mourning in memory of playback singer Lata Mangeshkar, who died on 6 February 2022.
 After the assassination of former Japanese prime minister Shinzo Abe and the death of Queen Elizabeth II of the UK, the Union Government of India ordered one-day national mourning on 9 July 2022 and 11 September 2022, respectively.
+On 26 December 2024, the Union Government of India ordered flags to half mast to mourn ex prime minister, Manmohan Singh.